Pierre de Dreux duc de Bretagne

 - Died: Abt 28 May 1250, at Sea about age 59 141

-Other names for Pierre were Peter I Duke of Brittany, Pierre I Duc de Bretagne and Pierre de Dreux.
+Other names for Pierre were Peter I Duke of Brittany and Pierre I Duc de Bretagne.

 ~Ancestral Roots of Certain American Colonists Who Came to America before 1700, 8th Edition, 135:29 Pierre (de Braine) de Dreux, also styled Mauclerc, married Alix de Thouars, comtessa de Bretagne as his first wife and married as his second wife, Margaret de Montague.
-160
+Pierre was the great grandson of Louis VI, King of France 160

 • Background Information.
 141